jonh-a/chordparser/README.md

 getChordByName({ name: "Cmaj7/G", inversion: 2 });
 ```

-## Getting a chord from a set of notes
+### Getting a chord from a set of notes

 Use the `getChordByNotes` function to get an object containing exact and
 possible matches given a set of notes.

+Accepts an array of notes.

 ```typescript
 import { getChordByNotes } from "chordparser";